-Do you have any interesting idea to add a feature in the VLC media player, the most popular media player used by millions of users around the world??
+Do you have any interesting ideas to add a feature to the VLC media player, the most popular media player used by millions of users around the world??

-If you are interested in open-source projects and if your developer’s mind can generate good ideas that make a software more valuable for its users adding some features then Google Summer of Code is the best platform to showcase your skill.
+If you are interested in open-source projects and if your developer’s mind can generate good ideas that make the software more valuable for its users by adding some features then Google Summer of Code is the best platform to showcase your skill.

-Google matches mentors and programmers from universities to work on important open source projects that create value for its users all over the world.
-It’s started first in 2005 and it’s a very good opportunity for students to utilize their summer breaks learning and getting involved with open source projects.
-Google organizes this every year from May to mid of August (nearly about three months of the program) where students work with the organizations and projects of their own choice.
-They contribute to a wide range of projects like Cloud, Graphics, Programming Languages, Operating Systems, Robotics, Science, Security, Medicine and many more.
+Google matches mentors and programmers from universities to work on important open-source projects that create value for its users all over the world.
+It started first in 2005 and it’s a very good opportunity for students to utilize their summer breaks learning and getting involved with open source projects.
+Google organizes this every year from May to September for Medium Size Projects and May to November for Large Size Projects (nearly about three to six months of the program based on the size of the project) where students work with the organizations and projects of their own choice.
+They contribute to a wide range of projects like Cloud, Graphics, Programming Languages, Operating Systems, Robotics, Science, Security, Medicine, and many more.

-Statistics reveal that India is really doing very well and becoming more good in GSoC competition.
-You can check the statistics of Indian student participation on Google Open Source Blog.
-Below is the list of the most accepted students for GSoC 2018.
+Statistics reveal that India is really doing very well and becoming better in the GSoC competition.
+You can check the statistics on Indian student participation on the Google Open Source Blog.
+Below is the list of the most accepted students for GSoC 2021.
 These lists also include Non-IITians so you don’t need to underestimate your capability if you are not from IIT and if you are ready to work hard in GSoC.

 To check the deadlines and program timeline every year for GSoC visit on Timeline page of Google Summer of Code.

-Note: The application process officially starts around March and Google announces organization list most of the time in February first week.
+Note: The application process officially starts around March and Google announces the organization list most of the time in February’s first week.
 It’s good to start as early as possible.